mse150s20/p2-kinetics/README.md

 1. Centers for Disease Control and Prevention - https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/summary.html#:~:text=On%20March%2011%2C%20the,of%20novel%20influenza%20viruses.

-# Results from playing with parameters
-The most apparent effect of decreasing k1 was delaying the "ramping up" of the population

 # Info copy pasted from info.txt - should be cleaned up
 Project 2 descriptions: